MartinPaulo/ResBazResOS/README.md

 We are just going to have to get people like this to pair up with others: the only other way to handle this is to create a special tenancy for the lesson, and then to add people like this to it...

+Should we use the paint video to explain keys? https://www.youtube.com/watch?v=YEBfamv-_do

 Alternatives to CyWin

 http://cmder.net/